-The F-35 just proved it can take Russian or Chinese airspace without firing a shot
+How the F-35 proved it can take enemy airspace without firing a shot

 This development simultaneously vindicates two of the US military’s most important developments: The F-35 and the Naval Integrated Fire Control Counterair Network (NIFC-CA).